-- Review the drive handling requirements in Requirements for E2800 drive replacement. - Make sure you have the following: - A replacement drive that is supported by NetApp for your controller shelf or drive shelf. - An ESD wristband, or you have taken other antistatic precautions. - A management station with a browser that can access SANtricity System Manager for the controller.
+- Review drive handling requirements in Requirements for E5700 drive replacement. - · Make sure you have the following: - A replacement drive that is supported by NetApp for your controller shelf or drive shelf. - An ESD wristband, or you have taken other antistatic precautions. - A management station with a browser that can access SANtricity System Manager for the controller.
 (To open the System Manager interface, point the browser to the controller's domain name or IP address.)

-Step 1: Prepare to replace drive
+Step 1: Prepare to replace drive (24-drive)